How to Convert MKV to MP4 Without Losing Quality 2026

 ffmpeg -i input.mkv -c copy output.mp4

-This copies video and audio streams without re-encoding — literally instant quality preservation.
-Processing 10GB of video takes under 60 seconds on any modern machine.
-The limitation: if the MKV contains codecs incompatible with MP4 containers (FLAC audio, Theora video), FFmpeg will error.
-For standard H.264/AAC MKV files, this always works perfectly.
+This command just copies your video and audio streams without re-encoding them – we’re talking literally instant quality preservation here.
+You can process 10GB of video in under 60 seconds on pretty much any modern machine.
+The only catch?
+If your MKV has codecs that aren’t compatible with MP4 containers (like FLAC audio or Theora video), FFmpeg will throw an error.
+But for standard H.264/AAC MKV files, this works perfectly every single time.

 High-quality re-encode command (when remux isn’t possible):